jidongkuang/DVTA/README.md

 ```

 ## Data Preparation
+Data will be publicly available soon.
+<!--!
 We apply the same dataset processing as [SMIE](https://github.com/YujieOuO/SMIE).
-<!--!
 ### Semantic Features
 For the Semantic Features, You can download in BaiduYun link: [Semantic Feature](https://pan.baidu.com/s/1y2r15lxGF3i9aPa1ARfRiQ).